-For Sale By Owner (FSBO) are typically not available on MLS listings.
-Rather, owners will place a sign in their yard and maybe post it for sale on websites like Craigslist.
+For Sale By Owner (FSBO) listings are typically not available on MLS listings.
+Rather, owners will place a sign in their yard and sometimes post it for sale on websites like Craigslist.

-Take some time looking online for FSBO postings and reaching out to these sellers.
+Take some time to look online for FSBO postings and reach out to these sellers.
 When you drive around your town, take note of any FSBO signs you see in yards and contact the homeowners.

 You can share with them the benefits of selling through an agent.
 For example, in 2018, the typical FSBO home sold for $200,000, compared to agent-assisted home sales which sold for $280,000.